Home Log in Sign up Profile Log out

 Babbo

 Means dad.
-While papà is more common elsewhere in Italy, babbo is standard in Tuscany and is famously used in Babbo Natale (Santa Claus).
+While papà is more common elsewhere in Italy, babbo is standard in Tuscany.
+Its most famous use, also in standard Italian, is in the name Babbo Natale (Father Christmas), the Italian equivalent of Santa Claus.

 Bischero